-As a Christian, you maybe wondering, how often should I fast?
+As a born-again Believer you may be wondering, how often should a Christian fast?
 This is one of the most popular questions many Believers ask about fasting.

 Speaking from my personal experience, whenever I realize that my daily conversations are not aligned with the Bible, I treat that as one of my personal signs that I need to fast.

 What do I mean by that?
 Later, when we study the motivation for fasting I shall address this in detail.

 However, for now, suffice it to ask: are your conversations bordering on sin?
 Are you lying in them?
 Are you lusting (flirting)?

 Would a person secretly overhearing them realize that you are a Christian?
 If the answer here is no, then I think, you need to fast.

 The absence of direct instructions on how often should Christians fast is not crucial.
 This does not indicate that fasting frequency is of little or no significance spiritually.

 As a matter of fact, quite the opposite.

 When Should You Fast According to the Bible?